NH 2026 Legislative Season

 • Committee hearing scheduled for 01/28/26 at 1:30pm at the 1 Granite Place, Concord, NH with the House Education Policy and Administration Committee

-• Committee heard public testimony and the bill is now in Exec (they did not vote, but should issue recommendations within the week).
+• Committee heard public testimony and the bill is now in Exec (Due Out: 3/5/2026).

 • Current Actions: NONE